Auctions can be a great way to snap up property at the best prices – but only if you know what you’re doing.

-Step 3: Bid on the property
+3. Bid on the property

-Step 4: Successful?
+4. Successful?
 Put down a deposit

 If your bid is successful, you must hand over a non-refundable reservation deposit to the auctioneer.

-Step 5: Sign on the dotted line
+5. Sign on the dotted line

 Once contracts are exchanged, the deal becomes legally-binding.
 You’ll then have another 28 days to complete the deal.